This website is best viewed in a browser that supports web standards.

-Recipient shall be a graduating senior at Tarkio High School, Tarkio, Missouri or Rock Port High School, Rock Port, Missouri.
+Recipient shall be a graduating senior at Tarkio High School, Tarkio, Mo. or Rock Port High School, Rock Port, Mo.
 Recipient shall be an entering freshman with a minimum high school GPA of 3.00 and a minimum ACT composite score of 21.
 Recipient shall also demonstrate need for financial assistance and demonstrate active participation in scholastic and civic activities.
 See high school counselor for application.

 Recipients shall have a minimum GPA of 2.50, shall be graduates of South Harrison High School, and shall be entering freshmen or continuing students at Northwest.
 Recipients should show exemplary leadership, communication skills, involvement in school and community activities, and demonstrate financial need.
 All factors being equal, preference may be given to applicants with a declared academic major in a business related area.
 See high school guidance counselor for application.

 Sophomore, junior, or senior who shows financial need.
 Applicant must permanently reside within a 125 mile radius of Maryville.
 Minimum 3.00 GPA.
 Parent, spouse or guardian cannot be a member of university faculty, staff or administration.

 Recipient shall be a continuing student and considered full time.
 Recipient shall have demonstrated student leadership in a student organization that is in good standing with the Student Senate and shall have a minimum 3.00 GPA.
 Academic achievement and financial need will be leading criteria.
 Since the Student Senate president is part of the selection committee, he/she shall be ineligible to receive the scholarship.